englishphilosophy/english-philosophical-texts/GUIDELINES.md

 replace the symbol used to identify the footnote in the original text (\*, †, ‡, §, etc.).

-Additional critical markup---identifying named individuals, citations, and correcting typographical errors in the source text---may be included, but need not be (ultimately these things are the responsibility of the project editor).
+Additional critical markup&mdash;identifying named individuals, citations, and correcting typographical errors in the source text&mdash;may be included, but need not be (ultimately these things are the responsibility of the project editor).
 The correction of typographical errors explicitly noted in any official ERRATA sheets published with the original work would be particularly welcome.

-For all markup, optional and required, the general rule is simple: _if in doubt, leave it out_, and simply transcribe the plain text unadorned.
+For all markup, optional and required, the general rule is simple: _if in doubt, leave it out_, and simply transcribe the text unadorned.
 And, of course, feel free to contact that project editor if you encounter anything not covered by this document, or which you feel requires special treatment.

 ### 2.1.
 Required output